 How Evergreen Content Works

-There are two things to distinguish when it comes to anything evergreen—evergreen content versus evergreen topics.
-An evergreen topic is a higher-level category, such as how to lose weight, presidential approval ratings, and how to cook a steak.
+There are two things to distinguish when it comes to anything evergreen—evergreen content vs evergreen topics.
+An evergreen topic is a higher-level category such as how to lose weight or how to cook a steak.

-Evergreen content is more specific, such as “50 Easy Ways to Drop a Dress Size,” “10 Places to Visit in New Orleans,” and “How to Use the Budget-by-Paycheck Method.”
-Each of these has a place in your content strategy, and many use each term interchangeably as a result.
+Evergreen content is more specific, such as “50 Easy Ways to Style a Scarf,” “10 Places to Visit in Venice,” and “How to Use the Budget-by-Paycheck Method.”
+Both evergreen topics and content have a place in your blog content strategy, and many use each term interchangeably as a result.

 Another term people use for evergreen content is pillar content.
 Pillar content focuses on explaining a topic in a way that answers every question a reader has.
 This results in longer on-page time and more social media shares.
 This is attractive to search engines as well.